 - Ensuring that day-to-day operations are conducted in accordance with the relevant regulatory and statutory requirements;

 - Monitoring the management and performance of the Group‘s business units and operating subsidiaries (including their results compared to budget, risks and regulatory compliance); and

 - Reviewing employee talent management and development programmes, ensuring they consider the benefits of diversity, including gender, social and ethnic backgrounds, cognitive ability and personal strengths.

 The Management Engagement Committee meets at least monthly but more frequently if required.
 The committee is chaired by the Chief Executive and committee meetings may be attended by any number of a broad range of senior managers from across the Group, depending on the meeting agenda.

 The Board has delegated authority to the Investment Committee to oversee the Group’s investment management approach, developing the ‘house view’ on economics, investment markets and asset allocation; and considering how the Group should best apply these views.

-In particular, the Investment Committee is responsible for developing and implementing the Group’s asset management strategy, for developing and monitoring all aspects of the Group’s investment business on a continuing basis, receiving reports from the board of Custodian Capital, the Structured Products Fund Oversight Committee and the Multi-Asset Team (including the Asset Allocation Committee).
+In particular, the Investment Committee is responsible for developing and implementing the Group’s asset management strategy, for developing and monitoring all aspects of the Group’s investment business on a continuing basis, receiving reports from the board of Custodian Capital and the Multi-Asset Team (including the Asset Allocation Committee).
 The committee is also responsible for ensuring that the Group’s day-to-day investment and asset management operations are conducted in accordance with the relevant regulatory and statutory requirements through the investment research and investment operations teams.

 The Investment Committee meets at least six times a year but more frequently if required.
 The committee is chaired by the Chief Investment Officer and comprises senior members of the investment, wealth management, technical and compliance functions.